WolframSegler/LTV_Economy/README.md

 A deep overhaul of Starsector’s economic and colony systems.
 LTV_Economy replaces abstract income with a unit-based simulation where production, trade, labor, and policy decisions all interact in concrete, traceable ways.

-This mod is designed to make the economy **interesting, legible, and consequential** without turning it into a spreadsheet you have to babysit.
+This mod is designed to make the economy **interesting, legible, and consequential** without turning it into a spreadsheet nightmare.

 [![Download](https://img.shields.io/badge/Download-Latest%20Release-brightgreen)](https://github.com/WolframSegler/LTV_Economy/releases/latest/download/LTV_Economy.zip)